ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 The fictional user profile *Employee Example* is used to show how to give a user access to resources in a dedicated host group without giving them the ability to interact directly with the dedicated hosts in the group.
 For example, users can provision an instance on the dedicated host group, and the instance is automatically assigned to a dedicated host within the group.
 However, in this example of resource group configuration, users don't have authority to create or delete a dedicated host.

 ## Objectives
-{: objectives}
+{: #dedicated-objectives}

 - Create two separate resource groups, *Admin resources* and *Users resources*.
 - Create a dedicated host in the *Admin resources* resource group.
 - Create the dedicated host's associated dedicated host group in the *Users resources* resource group.
 - Create an access group to assign the Operator role to the resource group, *Users resources*.
 - Invite your user, *Employee Example*, to the access group so that they can provision instances to the dedicated host group.
 - Restrict *Employee Example* from interacting directly with the dedicated hosts by excluding *Employee Example* from access to the *Admin resources* resource group.

 ## Before you begin
-{: dedicated-before-you-begin}
+{: #dedicated-before-you-begin}

 This tutorial requires the following prerequisites.
 - An IBM Cloud billable account.
 - Active IBM Cloud accounts for users receiving access.
--An existing SSH Key
+- An existing SSH Key

 ## Create resource groups
 {: #create-resource-group}